82asraju/az-303-prep-kit/3-solutions-for-apps/notes-containers.md

   - One or more containers
   - Run on the same server and share resources

+### Configuration

+When specifying environment variables on the az cli, use --secure-environment-variables rather than --environment-variables to ensure the env-variables are stored securely.

 ## Running Containers on Web App for Containers